Relapsing after recovery should not be treated as a shameful occurrence.

 Having to reveal a major disappointment to someone who trusted and believed in you is an agonizing experience for anyone.
 To have this vulnerable confession so public is difficult to fully process.

 Lovato’s family and representatives have yet to make a definite statement on her re-entering addiction treatment, as their main priority is her physical health.
 But as can be seen in her song “Sober,” and past resilience and advocacy, she is likely to return to treatment.
 She ends the song with:

 “I’m sorry that I’m here again, I promise I’ll get help.

 It wasn’t my intention, I’m sorry to myself.”

 Lovato had a conversation with Dr. Phil about mental illness and recovery before her recent hospitalization.
 He said, “Remember that relapses are common, and they don’t have to be the end of the world.
 Recovery is not a linear process, and running into a bump (or a few bumps) in the road doesn’t render all your progress obsolete…You did something right the first time, so if you return to the things you were doing before, you can get similar results.”

 There’s No Shame in Asking for the Help You Need

 If you or loved one are ready to begin treatment for the first time or after relapse, help is available.
 The Aviary Recovery Center can support you in this process and give you the needed resources to break free from addiction.
-We offer traditional residential treatment, as well as a special program designed to meet the needs of college students and young adults.
+We offer residential treatment, detoxification, and an intensive outpatient program (IOP).